 The Ohio residential lease agreement (“rental agreement”) is a binding document used to formalize an agreement between a landlord and tenant to rent real property in exchange for a fee.
-The document allows negotiated terms to be made in regards to the monthly payment, security deposit, and other terms.
+The document allows negotiated terms to be made in regard to the monthly payment, security deposit, and other terms.

-Ohio Lease Disclosures & Addendums
+Ohio Lease Agreement Disclosures

 Landlord’s Name & Address

 Applicable to all rental units in Ohio.

 Creates a line of communication for important notices and demands between tenant and landlord.
 Landlords or any authorized individual to act on behalf of the property should provide contact information (including their address) within or alongside the lease.

 Applicable to any rental units built prior to 1978.

 It is a federal law in the United States that any home built prior to 1978 must disclose the risks posed by lead-based paints.
 This law requires landlords in Ohio to:

 - Fill out and attach this lead-based paint disclosure form to the lease agreement.